 Chester County was the scene of several Revolutionary War battles, including Beckhamville, Fishing Creek, and Fish Dam Ford.
 The City of Chester grew as the county seat of government and was founded in 1790.
 The City of Chester developed as a leading trade center for the surrounding farm communities and grew rapidly after the development of the first railroad in the area in 1851.
 During the Civil War, Chester County furnished a large number of soldiers for the Confederate cause.
 Portions of Union General William Tecumseh Sherman's troops moved through the county in the spring of 1865, bringing widespread destruction to many areas of the county.
 The Civil War and the Reconstruction period which followed brought economic turmoil to the people of Chester County but the citizens of the county were blessed as well with institutions such as the Brainerd Institute creating educational and religious opportunities for both poor African-American and white residents of the county.

 Mainly an agricultural community for its first 100 years, Chester County slowly evolved into a manufacturing economy in the late 1800s due to the textile industry.
 The founding of the Chester Manufacturing Company in 1888 and the Catawba Manufacturing Company in 1892, brought new wealth and jobs to Chester County.
 Both of these mills later became part of Springs Industries - one of the world's largest textile companies.
-The Springs family have been, and continue to be, strong supporters of Chester and surrounding counties.
-Numerous recreational, educational and health facilities were started and continue to be supported by the Springs family - providing many needed programs for the region's residents.

 Over the past 20 years, the county has grown due in large measure to the building of Interstate 77 which connected Chester County to the metropolitan areas of Charlotte, North Carolina, and Columbia, South Carolina.
 The county's exceptional highway and rail transportation network makes it an ideal location for new manufacturing operations - which has helped diversify the area's economy.